code16/sharp/docs/multiforms.md

 Let's say you want to handle different variant for an Entity, but in one Entity List.

 For instance, maybe you are a car-seller and you want to display on an Entity List all sold cars.
 Easy enough, you create a `Car` entity, list and form.
-But now let's say you want the to handle different form fields for cars with an internal combustion engine and those with an electric engine; you can of course use a single form and [conditional display](building-entity-form.md#conditional-display) to achieve this, but in a case where there are many differencies, the best option is to split the Entity in two (or more) Forms.
+But now let's say you want the to handle different form fields for cars with an internal combustion engine and those with an electric engine; you can of course use a single form and [conditional display](building-entity-form.md#conditional-display) to achieve this, but in a case where there are many differences, the best option is to split the Entity in two (or more) Forms.
 That's Multi-Form.

 ## Write the Form classes